UBC-MDS/movielover_py/README.md

 ### Set up

-Run the following command at the root directory of the project:
+Run the following command at the **root** directory of the project in the terminal:

 ```
 # Create the virtual environment